11 Ways to Be Normal & Not Feel Weird

 People aren’t as concerned about your weirdness as you may think they are.
 Most people are inherently self-absorbed and preoccupied with their own life and dramas.

-So, ask a trusted friend or colleague how weird you really are.
-Be specific and let them know what you are trying to understand, and then notice everyone else’s quirks and how un-normal they really are.
+So, ask a trusted friend or colleague how weird you are.
+Be specific and let them know what you are trying to understand, and then notice everyone else’s quirks and how un-normal they are.

 Tip 9.
 Learn What’s Acceptable Weird vs Creepy

-But generally, this normal kind of weirdness, awkwardness, uniqueness, unusualness, or quirkiness isn’t something you should really spend a lot of time overthinking or worrying about.
+But generally, this normal kind of weirdness, awkwardness, uniqueness, unusualness, or quirkiness isn’t something you should spend a lot of time overthinking or worrying about.

 Tip 10.
 Work on Your Social Skills